vi/websocat/README.md

             Argument syntax: <URI>:<Content-Type>:<file-path>
             Argument example: /index.html:text/html:index.html
             Directories are not and will not be supported for security reasons.
             Can be specified multiple times.
+Recommended to specify them at the end or with equal sign like `-F=...`, otherwise this option may eat positional arguments

         --protocol <websocket_protocol>              Specify Sec-WebSocket-Protocol: header
         --websocket-version <websocket_version>      Override the Sec-WebSocket-Version value
-        --ws-c-uri <ws_c_uri>                      [A] URI to use for ws-c: overlay [default: ws://0.0.0.0/]

 ARGS:
     <addr1>    In simple mode, WebSocket URL to connect.
 In advanced mode first address (there are many kinds of